Mira Murati

 In May 2026, Thinking Machines announced a research preview of interaction models: systems designed to handle interaction natively rather than through external scaffolding.
 The company describes these models as continuously taking in audio, video, and text, then thinking, responding, and acting in real time.

 This direction matters because it treats the interface as part of intelligence.
 Instead of measuring AI primarily by answer quality or autonomous task completion, Thinking Machines frames collaboration itself as a capability.
-That makes Murati's current project directly relevant to human-AI dependency, agency, cognitive ergonomics, and the politics of who gets to shape AI behavior.
+That makes Murati's current project directly relevant to human-AI dependency, agency, cognitive ergonomics, accessibility, persuasion, and the politics of who gets to shape AI behavior.

 Governance Significance